Will Your Marriage Survive Menopause – Useful Insights

-After all that, there finally enough time and money to be free.
+After all that, there is finally enough time and money to be free.
 The children have grown and are now living their own lives.
 The couple can spend time together as lovers again.
-Just when everything is going so well, life, as usual, plays a joke, menopause sets in.
+Just when everything is going so well, life, as usual, plays a joke, and menopause sets in.

 The question now is, will your marriage survive menopause?